“Content is king.”

 Not so fast.

-Your restaurant’s original content is anything that fulfills your audience’s interest needs while aligning with your brand’s abilities or values.
+Your B2B brand’s original content is anything that fulfills your audience’s interest needs while aligning with your brand’s abilities or values.

 The key here is your audiences’ interest needs, which helps us quickly answer many questions on what content is not.
 Most ads are not content under this definition.
 I’d challenge you that much of your video or social media “content” may not pass this test.

 Content can take many forms, from videos to podcasts to webisodes to articles.
-Most restaurant brands have some sort of content publishing.
+Most B2B brands have some sort of content publishing tool.
 The problem we often see, however, is that content is generated without much attention to what the content will accomplish.
 Or how the content will serve some sort of need for the audience.

-Why does your restaurant need a content marketing plan?
+Why does your B2B Brand need a content marketing plan?

 Would you develop an advertising campaign with no plan on how to run it?
 Spend days filming a TV commercial with no plan to who will see it, when and where?
-Would you develop new menus with no plan how to implement them in your restaurant?
+Would you develop new collateral with no plan how to implement them for your customers?